shamsway/octant/docs/PKI/README.md

 # Bootstrapping a Consul CA and Generating Certificates

 This document provides the necessary commands to bootstrap a Consul CA and generate individual certificates using Consul's built-in CA functionality.
+CA private keys should be removed from disk and stored in a safe place after bootstrapping.
+Any remaining private keys should be secured with `chmod 600`.

 ## Prerequisites